 Chen style is the original tai chi form.
 It is a more physically demanding form of tai chi designed more for the martial artist within.
 People who enjoy these classes along with the advanced Cannon Fist indicated that the physical nature of this form was one of the aspects they enjoyed.
-People found Chen style tai chi improves their overall coordination and condition.
-They find that they learn to access and project their inner strength while remaining relaxed and performing soft movements.
-People also find that during the Chen classes, they learn more how the moves are applied from a martial arts perspective.
+Chen style tai chi can help improve their overall coordination and condition.
+They also learn to access and project their inner strength while remaining relaxed and performing soft movements.
+During Chen style classes, very often the instruction includes showing how the moves are applied from a martial arts perspective.

 While all forms of tai chi can eventually lead to martial arts, people who gravitate to the Chen style tend to be physically prepared for more demanding movements with a wider range of speed, more demanding coordination and flexibility as well as explosive movements of internal energy.

 This is an advanced course but we encourage everyone who has a curiosity or passion to join the course.
-It’s a lot of fun and it’s intended to enhance your sense of using your new found skills.
+It is a lot of fun and it is intended to enhance your sense of using your new found skills.
 These two quotes say it best: